First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 120 West Dupont Avenue (across the street from Parking Services and Human Resources)

 The Office of the Registrar is responsible for maintaining the official academic record of each student.
-It is also responsible for enrollment, program changes, course audits, repeats, "A"-Pass-Fail option, grades, undergraduate graduation, undergraduate readmission, undergraduate residency (current students), FERPA compliance, transcript requests and verification of enrollment.
-Various forms pertaining to these and many other services this office provides are available on the above website by clicking on the "forms" link.
+It is also responsible for enrollment, program changes, course audits, course repeats, "A"-Pass-Fail option, grades, undergraduate graduation, undergraduate readmission, undergraduate residency (current students), FERPA compliance, transcript requests and verification of enrollment, name changes, and schedule of classes.
+Various forms pertaining to these and many other services this office provides are available on the website under Forms and Policies.

 Safety related programs on campus

-Property and Liability Insurance Services at Contracting and Purchasing Services, Department of Operations at Capital Assets and Services, and Regulatory Compliance are responsible for managing and reducing safety risks on campus and protecting the university from property loss and liability.
+Insurance and Claims Unit of Contracting and Purchasing Services, Department of Operations at Capital Assets and Services, and Regulatory Compliance are responsible for managing and reducing safety risks on campus and protecting the university from property loss and liability.
 These university units have several main areas of responsibility for the benefit of students, staff, and faculty.

-- Property/Liability: (located in Contracting and Purchasing Services, bldg 47A, 523-2009)- manages the university's property claims, third party liability claims, property and liability insurance coverage and issues, foreign travel coverage, volunteer coverage; student internship coverage, release forms for field trips, and acts as the liaison to State Risk Management Division.
+- Property/Liability: (located in Contracting and Purchasing Services, Bldg 98B, 928-523-2009)- manages the university's property claims, third party liability claims, property and liability insurance coverage and issues, foreign travel coverage, volunteer coverage; student internship coverage, release forms for field trips, and acts as the liaison to State Risk Management Division.

 - Fire and life safety: review plans for new and renovated buildings; inspect existing buildings for fire safety features; train NAU employees in fire prevention, extinguisher operation, and building evacuation; work with the State Fire Marshal's office and the Flagstaff Fire Department to ensure NAU's buildings are protected and comply with the Fire Code.